 SANDRA HUBERT GIL is a global executive coach, team facilitator, and clinical psychologist who works in multiple international settings.
 Long fascinated by the dynamics of diversity and the nature of cross-cultural adaptation and collaboration, she realizes her passion by working with coachees and teams in a variety of cultural settings.
 She enjoys native fluency in Spanish and English.

 Originally from New Orleans, Sandra holds a masters degree in clinical psychology from the University of the Americas, and she’s completed her doctoral coursework in clinical psychology at the Universidad Iberoamericana, both in Mexico City.
 She has been certified as a trainer, facilitator, and coach by the Center for Creative Leadership and the Young Presidents’ Organization, and she holds a postgraduate professional certification in organization development from Georgetown University, Washington, D.C.

 Sandra is a seasoned facilitator of teams and groups, bringing to her work the experiences of developing leaders across cultures and managing expatriate assignments.
 She understands the challenges of leading teams in times of great complexity, and of bridging global leadership cultures.
 She works closely with clients to design and deliver professional development and other initiatives across sectors and cultures.
 Enrichening Sandra’s coaching, consulting, and team facilitation are several decades of experience supporting business development throughout North, Central, and South America.

-Sandra divides her time between Mexico City and Dallas, Texas.
+Sandra divides her time between Mexico City and Austin, Texas.
 She has four grown children who also have crossed borders; two are living now in the United States, two in Mexico.
 Having been brought up with good food and great music in New Orleans, Sandra especially loves to cook either a seasoned creole meal or a spicy Mexican dish.
 And whenever possible, she can be found dancing to rock, salsa, or cumbia.